SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 prune some stuff and ultimately sends it to the Blackfire server.

 So: what is the "thing" that tells the PHP extension to activate?
-We know that the PHP extension doesn't profile *every* request... so what is the "thing" that
+We know that the PHP extension doesn't profile *every* request... so what is it that says:
-says:

 > Hey PHP extension "probe" thing: start profiling!

 The answer - *so* far - is: the browser extension: it sends special information that tells the probe to do its thing.
-Or, if you use the `blackfire` command line utility, which we used earlier to profile a command, then *it* is what tells the PHP extension to activate.
+Or, if you use the `blackfire` command line utility, which we did earlier to profile a command, then *it* is what tells the PHP extension to activate.

-In either situation, the extension is activated *before* even the *first* line of PHP code is executed.
+In either situation, the extension is activated *before* even the *first* line of code is executed.
 That means that *every* single line of PHP code is "instrumented": our final profile contains *everything*.
 This is called
 auto-instrumentation: instrumentation starts automatically.

+This naturally leads to three interesting questions.

+First, who *is* baby Yoda?
+I mean, is he... like, related to Yoda?
+Or just the same species?

-This leads to two interesting questions.
-First, could we trigger a profile in a different way?
-Could we, for example, dynamically tell the PHP extension to create a profile from *inside* or code under some specific condition?
-And second, *regardless* of who *triggers* the profile, could we "zoom in" and only collect profiling data for *part* of our code?
-Like, could we create a profile that only collects data about the code in our controller instead of the entire request?
+The second question is: could we trigger, or *create* a Blackfire profile in a *different* way?
+Could we, for example, dynamically tell the PHP extension to create a profile from *inside* our code under some specific condition?

+And third, *regardless* of who *triggers* the profile, could we "zoom in" and only collect profiling data for *part* of our code?
+Like, could we create a profile that only collects data about the code from our controller instead of the entire request?

-Let's actually start with that second question: profiling a *specific* part of our code, instead of the whole thing.
-To be *fully* honest, I don't think this first part has a *ton* of practical use-cases, but it'll give you an even better idea of what Blackfire is doing behind the scenes.
+Let's actually start with that last question: profiling a *specific* part of our code, instead of the whole thing.
+To be *fully* honest, I don't know if this part has a *ton* of practical use-cases, but it *will* give you an even better idea of how Blackfire works behind the scenes.

 ## Installing the Blackfire SDK

 To help with this crazy experiment, we're going to install Blackfire's PHP SDK.
-Find your terminal, dial your modem to the Internet, and run:
+Find your terminal, dial up your modem to the Internet, and run:

 ```terminal
 composer require blackfire/php-sdk